-During the snowy season, outdoor activities offer a fun way to connect with nature and friends.
+During the snowy season, outdoor winter activities offer a fun way to connect with nature and friends.
 Mesa Verde Country in Southwest Colorado invites you to get out in the sunshine and fresh air of the Four Corners region.
 Moderate winter temperatures in this unique location provide opportunities to soak up nature amid the beautiful backdrop of Southwest Colorado.
 Biking, skiing, hiking and horseback riding are a few of the experiences that can be enjoyed in a beautifully wintery setting.

 For those who have not given fat biking a try, Mesa Verde Country is a great place for adventure that turns mountain biking into an all-season sport.
 Phil’s World boasts 60 miles of well-kept trails and mountain views for both new and experienced riders.
 Visitors can rent bikes at Kokopelli Bike & Board in Cortez, which also offers full mechanic services for needed personal bicycle maintenance.

 Mesa Verde Country invites visitors to experience the special peace found while standing amid a snow-covered landscape – or opt to pump up the adrenaline.
 The neighboring slopes of Telluride, Hesperus and Purgatory are available to skiers who live for shredding the gnar.
-For those diving into this year’s invitation to get out of their comfort zone, cross-country skiing, snowshoeing and snowmobiling are worthy pursuits.
+For those diving into this year’s invitation to get out of their comfort zone with some winter activities, cross-country skiing, snowshoeing and snowmobiling are worthy pursuits.

 Hiking & Horseback Riding